-->

 WARNING

-When using the AUR package, quickshell may break any time Qt is updated.
+When using an AUR package, Quickshell may break whenever Qt is updated.
 The AUR gives us no way to actually fix this, but Quickshell will attempt to warn you if it detects a breakage when updating.
-If warned of a breakage, please reinstall the package
+If warned of a breakage, please reinstall the package.

 Install using the command below: